icons8/lunacy-docs/docs/prototyping.md

 You can build **prototypes** to test and polish the UX of your designs before sending them over to development.

-Prototyping is based on linking <a href="https://lunacy.docs.icons8.com/layers/#frames" target="_blank">frames</a> and creating interactive zones, or <a href="https://lunacy.docs.icons8.com/tools/#hotspot-tool" target="_blank">hotspots</a>, on your designs so you can preview how your interface will change based on user actions.
+Prototyping is based on linking <a href="https://lunacy.docs.icons8.com/layers/#frames" target="_blank">frames</a> and creating interactive zones, or <a href="https://lunacy.docs.icons8.com/tools/#hotspot-tool" target="_blank">hotspots</a>, on your designs so you can preview how your interface behaves based on user actions.

 <div class="callout callout--info">
     <p><strong>Note:</strong> If you are planning to add prototyping to your project, the use of frames is a must.</p>